 English Romanies and English, Scottish, Welsh and Irish Travellers moved amongst their own people and gathered at traditional stopping places.

 Despite the term Traveller, many remained local to a particular area: Doncaster, Leeds, Cardiff, west London.
 There are also historical rural concentrations of Gypsies and Travellers in rich agricultural regions like Lincolnshire, Cambridgeshire, Kent, Somerset and Worcestershire’s Vale of Evesham.

 Local Gypsy organisations such as Leeds Gate Gypsy and Traveller Exchange can be a useful source of information.
 The Travellers Times also provides articles about regional communities, both current and past.

 Not only were Gypsy encampments a popular subject for photographers, but family photographs were popular with Roma, Traveller and Gypsy families.

 Pinterest hosts a number of images including personal ones uploaded by those researching their Romany roots, such as this one from Chris Shields.
 Local archives may also hold collections either left by notable Traveller families or by photographers who often romanticised the Gypsy lifestyle.
-MERL also has photographs, not just in the Robert Dawson collection, mentioned above, but also the JE Manners collection.
+MERL also has photographs, not just in the Robert Dawson collection mentioned above, but also the JE Manners collection.
 Many photographs of vardos, or Traveller wagons, can be seen on the Gypsy Wagons website.
 The Romany and Traveller Family History Society also has a collection of old photographs.